Information-theoretic interpretation of quantum formalism: General systems

 From the Born rule, Theorem (\ref{generalBorn}), define

-As a result, general positive-operator valued measurements (POVM) can be performed exactly like in conventional quantum information theory. \begin{theorem}[General measurement] General POVMs can be performed regardless of the density matrix and whatever the positive observables. \end{theorem}
+As a result, general positive-operator valued measurements (POVM) can be performed exactly like in conventional quantum information theory.
+We obtain the important result:

+\begin{theorem}[General measurement] General POVMs can be performed regardless of the density matrix and whatever the positive observables. \end{theorem}

-For commutative observables the measurement estimates the probability of mutually exclusive outcomes collected from a unique viewpoint on the register.
-By contrast, for non commutative observables $\mathsf{Q}_\gamma$, the measurement is interpreted as inter-chart or \enquote{transverse}.
-Indeed, from Proposition (\ref{domainobservable}) each $\prob(\gamma)$ only makes sense in the proper chart of $\mathsf{Q}_\gamma$, and therefore, the measurement is used to estimate the probability of outcomes collected from different viewpoints on the register, and thus incompatible in general.
-There is no contradiction because incompatible outcomes are \emph{ipso facto} mutually exclusive.
-Far from being exceptional, such measurements collected from incompatible viewpoints are routinely performed in classical physics (see Sec. \ref{qversusc}).
+\emph{Interpretation.} For commutative observables the measurement estimates the probability of outcomes collected from a unique viewpoint on the register.
+By contrast, for non commutative observables $\mathsf{Q}_\gamma$, the measurement estimates the probability of outcomes collected from different viewpoints.
+Far from being exceptional, such measurements are also performed in classical physics (see Sec. \ref{qversusc}). \paragraph{} \emph{Generalization to weak POVMs.} The standard concept of POVM can be extended to that of \enquote{weak POVM} defined only with respect of a particular density operator. \begin{definition}[Weak POVM] A weak POV measurement is defined by a set of Hermitian operators $\{\mathsf{Q}_\gamma\}_{\gamma\in\Gamma}$, such that with a particular density operator